-A hernia is simply a protrusion of fat and/or bowel (e.g. a section of the intestine) through an opening in the body wall that would normally close during development.
+A puppy hernia is simply a protrusion of fat and/or bowel (e.g. a section of the intestine) through an opening in the body wall that would normally close when the puppy’s body is growing and developing.

 The protruded fat and/or bowel lie just beneath the skin.
 As a result, we can see a bulge on the skin in the affected area.

 In puppies and dogs, two common areas where hernias occur are the groin and the navel.

 A hernia in the groin is called an inguinal hernia.
 You can see the protrusion on the inner surface of the puppy’s rear leg.

 A hernia in the navel area is called an umbilical hernia.
 The protrusion is the puppy’s “belly button”.

 Inguinal hernias are more common in female puppies and dogs.